• Skip to primary navigation

 Chris Anderson: You’re off, you’re off.
 That’s it.
 He’s out of time.

-DP: I’ve just got a little bit more if you’ll indulge me.
+DP: I’ve got a little tiny bit more if you’ll indulge me.

-CA: Go ahead.
-I’m going to stay right though.
+CA: ahead.
+I’m going to stay right here though.

 (Laughter)

-DP: This is just a cool shot, because this is students coming school after class.
-The school is closed; they’re coming at midnight because they want to pitch their video game ideas.
-I’m at the front of the class, and they’re actually pitching ideas.
-So it’s hard to get students to come back to class, but it possible.
+DP: is just a cool shot, because this is students coming to school class.
+The school is closed; they’re coming back at midnight because they to pitch their video game ideas.
+I’m sitting at the of the class, and they’re actually pitching their ideas. it’s hard to get students to come back to class, but is possible.

 This is my daughter, her name’s Emma, she’s 17 months old.
-And I’ve been asking myself, what is going to experience in the video game world?
-And I’ve shown here, we have the audience.
-She’s never going to know a where you can’t press a button and have millions of ready to play.
+I’ve been asking myself, what is Emma going to experience the video game world?
+And as I’ve shown here, we have audience.
+She’s never going to know a world where you can’t press a button and have millions people ready to play.
 You know, we have the technology.
-She’s never going know a world where the graphics just aren’t stunning and really immersive.
-And the student video showed, we can impact and move.
-She’s never going to know world where video games aren’t incredibly emotional and will probably make cry.
-I just hope she likes video games.
+She’s never going to know a world where the graphics aren’t stunning and really immersive.
+And as the student showed, we can impact and move.
+She’s never going to know a world where games aren’t incredibly emotional and will probably make her cry. just hope she likes video games.

 (Laughter)

-So, my closing thought.
-Games on the surface seem entertainment, but for those that like to look a little deeper, new paradigm of video games could open entirely new frontiers to creative minds like to think big.
-Where better to challenge those than here at TED?
+So, my thought.
+Games on the surface seem simple entertainment, but for those like to look a little deeper, the new paradigm of video could open entirely new frontiers to creative minds that like think big.
+Where better to challenge those minds than here at TED?

 Thank you.